vercel/next.js/docs/basic-features/script.md

 </details>

-The Next.js Script component, [`next/image`](/docs/api-reference/next/script.md), is an extension of the HTML `<script>` element.
-It enables developers to set the loading priority of third-party scripts to save developer time and improve loading performance.
+The Next.js Script component, [`next/script`](/docs/api-reference/next/script.md), is an extension of the HTML `<script>` element.
+It enables developers to set the loading priority of third-party scripts anywhere in their application without needing to append directly to `next/head`, saving developer time while improving loading performance.

 ```jsx
 import Script from 'next/script'